An Approximate Dynamic Programming Approach to Adversarial Online Learning: Model.

 along each dimension.
 Let the set of all such \emph{simultaneous upper bounds} that correspond to \emph{all} the strategies $\pi_A\in \Pi_A$ be defined as:

 Then characterizing the best possible tradeoffs across the different dimensions amounts to finding the \emph{minimal} points in the set $\cW$, i.e., its \emph{lower Pareto frontier}, which is the set

 since all other points are strictly sub-optimal.
-Our goal in this paper is to characterize and compute the set $\cV^{\infty}$ that can be achieved in the infinite horizon game $\mathbb{G}^\infty$ and compute strategies for Alice in $\Pi_A$ that achieve different points in it.
-Our main technical contributions are as follows: \begin{enumerate}
+Our goal in this paper is to characterize and approximate the set $\cV^{\infty}$ that can be achieved in the infinite horizon game $\mathbb{G}^\infty$ and compute approximately optimal strategies for Alice in $\Pi_A$ that approximately guarantee different points in it.